ZH160/ZH160.github.io/index.md

 > ***You should Blog***

-This is my first blog.
+##This is the first blog.

 Stimulated by this sentence and following the given template, this paragraph is written to try out the *markdown* feature and it is quite fun. ~~although remerbering the syntaxes are not though.~~ And one thing I think would be very useful is the *Task lists*.
 By typing a hyphen`-` + `space` and square brackets `[ ]`.
 One thing in the list would be waiting for the tic.
 Then use`[x]` would mark the task as *complete*.

 Therefore,
 - [x] Edit the index.